Lady Georgiana Susan Hamilton1

 M, #11798, b.
 20 February 1938, d.
 4 February 2004

-George Cecil Brooke Weld-Forester, 8th Baron Forester of Willey Park usually went by his middle name of Brooke.1 He was educated at Eton College, Windsor, Berkshire, England.1 He was educated at Royal Agricultural College, Cirencester, Gloucestershire, England.1 He succeeded to the title of 8th Baron Forester of Willey Park, co.
-Shropshire [U.K., 1821] on 4 January 1977.1 He lived in 1980 at Willey Park, Shropshire, England.4 He held the office of Deputy Lieutenant (D.L.) of Shropshire in 1995.1
+George Cecil Brooke Weld-Forester, 8th Baron Forester of Willey Park usually went by his middle name of Brooke.1 He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He was educated at Royal Agricultural College, Cirencester, Gloucestershire, EnglandG.1 He succeeded as the 8th Baron Forester of Willey Park, co.
+Shropshire [U.K., 1821] on 4 January 1977.1 He lived in 1980 at Willey Park, Shropshire, EnglandG.3 He held the office of Deputy Lieutenant (D.L.) of Shropshire in 1995.1

 Children of George Cecil Brooke Weld-Forester, 8th Baron Forester of Willey Park and Hon.
 Elizabeth Catherine Lyttelton